Quickstart: Create Apache Hadoop cluster in Azure HDInsight using Azure portal

 Sign in to the Azure portal.

 Property Description Subscription From the drop-down list, select the Azure subscription that's used for the cluster.
 Resource group From the drop-down list, select your existing resource group, or select Create new.
 Cluster name Enter a globally unique name.
 The name can consist of up to 59 characters including letters, numbers, and hyphens.
 The first and last characters of the name can't be hyphens.
 Region From the drop-down list, select a region where the cluster is created.
 Choose a location closer to you for better performance.
 Cluster type Select Select cluster type.
 Then select Hadoop as the cluster type.
 Version From the drop-down list, select a version.
 Use the default version if you don't know what to choose.
 Cluster login username and password The default login name is admin.
 The password must be at least 10 characters in length and must contain at least one digit, one uppercase, and one lower case letter, one non-alphanumeric character (except characters ' " ` ).
 Make sure you do not provide common passwords such as "Pass@word1".
 Secure Shell (SSH) username The default username is sshuser.
 You can provide another name for the SSH username.
-Use cluster login password for SSH Select this checkbox to use the same password for SSH user as the one you provided for the cluster login user.
+Use cluster login password for SSH Select this check box to use the same password for SSH user as the one you provided for the cluster login user.